 Inside the Mac Shack

-Despite the construction dust, it’s easy to see the interior of Mac Shack coming together.
-The 2,000-square foot space already sports earth-toned ceramic tile flooring, warm wood paneling and the beginnings of a counter and kitchen.
+In recent months, the interior of Mac Shack has come together.
+The 2,000 square foot space sports earth-toned ceramic tile flooring, warm wood paneling and chic-industrial lighting.

-“We want the interior to be really homey and comfortable,” says Mustafa, noting that the rustic industrial-chic interior will feature seating for around 50, including hand-built stools and counters that face Brady Street.
+“We want the interior to be really homey and comfortable,” says Mustafa, noting that the rustic industrial-chic interior will feature seating for around 50, including high chairs and counters that face Brady Street.

-The focal point of the restaurant, of course, will be the open kitchen which showcases a gas-fired wood-burning Wood Stone oven which can bake a bowl of macaroni and cheese in about five minutes flat.
+But, as eye catching as the art might be, the real focal point of the restaurant is the open kitchen which showcases a gas-fired wood-burning Wood Stone oven which can bake a bowl of macaroni and cheese in about five minutes flat.

 “Our plates are going to be outrageous,” says Mustafa.
 “And we’re emphasizing high quality ingredients and methods so we can give people the best product we can.”

-Mustafa says they’ve foregone applying for a liquor license in an effort to better serve families, particularly during the day.
-However, he also hopes to catch the attention of the late night crowd on Brady Street.
+Mustafa says they’ve foregone a liquor license in an effort to better serve families, particularly during the day.

-Once open, Mac Shack will offer dine-in, carry-out and extensive delivery services along with catering.
-Tentative hours will be Monday through Wednesday from 11 a.m. to midnight, Thursday through Saturday from 11 a.m. to 3 a.m. and Sunday from 11 a.m. to midnight.
+By mid-month, Mustafa says regular hours will kick in.
+Those are expected to extend to Monday through Wednesday from 11 a.m. to midnight, Thursday through Saturday from 11 a.m. to 4 a.m. and Sunday from 11 a.m. to midnight.

 Lori is an avid cook whose accrual of condiments and spices is rivaled only by her cookbook collection.
 Her passion for the culinary industry was birthed while balancing A&W root beer mugs as a teenage carhop, fed by insatiable curiosity and fueled by the people whose stories entwine with each and every dish.
 She’s had the privilege of chronicling these tales via numerous media, including OnMilwaukee and in her book “Milwaukee Food.”
 Her work has garnered journalism awards from entities including the Milwaukee Press Club.